 5.2.
 Key refuelling operations should be verified and signed off by an authorized person other than the fuel handler.
-Special precautions need to be taken when performing a full core unload if the core is to be reloaded, to ensure that fuel assemblies and other core components are returned to their correct positions and orientation, as applicable.
+Special precautions need to be taken when performing a full core unload, if the core is to be reloaded, to ensure that fuel assemblies and other core components are returned to their correct positions and orientation, as applicable.

 5.3.
 The steps necessary to prepare fresh fuel assemblies for use in the research reactor should be specified in approved procedures.
-Only approved nuclear fuel (see paras 3.32-3.41) should be loaded into the reactor core.
+Only approved nuclear fuel

+(see paras 3.32-3.41) should be loaded into the reactor core.
 An independent check by at least one other competent person should be performed to confirm that the core has been assembled correctly.
 In all refuelling steps, it should be ensured as far as possible that no foreign materials are introduced into the reactor.

 5.4.
-A means of checking the condition of the nuclear fuel prior to its use should be provided in order to minimize the risk of inserting fuel that is damaged or not within the limits specified in the operational limits and conditions or supporting analysis in the safety analysis report into the reactor core.
+A means of checking the condition of the nuclear fuel prior to its use should be provided to minimize the risk of inserting, into the reactor core, fuel that is damaged or not within the limits specified in the OLCs or in the supporting analysis in the safety analysis report.

 5.5.
 Any equipment needed for core monitoring during the refuelling process should be tested during the preparation process to ensure that it is operating properly.
-Reliable means of three-way5 communication between the fuel handling staff and the control room staff should be available at all times.
+Reliable means of three-way5 communication between the fuel handling personnel and the control room personnel should be available at all times.